fbpx

 How to manage passwords

 The most common problem people have with passwords is forgetting them, which might lead them to use something easier to remember, but that also means it’s easier to hack.
 That’s where a password manager, comes in.
-A password manager can generate random passwords for you with a mix of letters, characters and numbers, and eliminates the need to recall them all by storing them for you.
+An enterprise password manager can generate random passwords for you with a mix of letters, characters and numbers, and eliminates the need to recall them all by storing them for you.
 Then, you can access your bank of passwords by logging in to your account.
 “I use LastPass to generate a 40-character password,” says Chris, and he also uses its built-in feature that updates all his passwords every 90 days.

 Multi-factor authentication